traefik/traefik/docs/content/providers/kubernetes-crd.md

 --providers.kubernetescrd.labelselector="A and not B"
 ```

-By default, Traefik processes all Ingress objects in the configured namespaces.
+By default, Traefik processes all resource objects in the configured namespaces.
-A label selector can be defined to filter on specific Ingress objects only.
+A label selector can be defined to filter on specific resource objects only.

 See [label-selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors) for details.